Coordinate Systems

 The coordinate systems define the position, orientation, and size of text, graphics, and images that appear on a page.
 The coordinate systems are determined with respect to the current page.

-This document describes coordinate systems used in the PDF Document API and how transformations among these coordinate systems are specified.
+This document describes the three coordinate systems used in the PDF Document API and how to convert from one coordinate system to another.

 - World Coordinate System